robotman40/robotman40.github.io/_posts/2025-09-04-my-high-school-experience.markdown

 date:   2025-09-04 15:00:00 -0700
 categories: experience
 ---
-High school is often portrayed as “the time of your life,” but what if it isn’t?
-Movies, books, and even peers tend to romanticize this formative period.
-I want to offer a different lens—one that’s grounded, honest, and meaningful.
+In life, we may have gone through a time of struggle; what if we could view it differently?
+That's what I want to show you by talking about several aspects of my high school experiences.

 ## Was I Popular?
 My popularity in high school was a question of definition.
 Was I widely liked?
 Not particularly.
 Was I